Trabant: Overview

 The German word Trabant, derived from Middle High German drabant, means 'satellite' or 'companion'.
 (Note: According to Elof Hellquist's Svensk etymologisk ordbok (Swedish Etymological Dictionary, ISBN 91-40-01978-0), the word also exists in Low German dravant, French trabant and Italian trabante but its origin is unknown: "It is not even certain whether the Romance words have been borrowed from the German, or vice versa.")
 The car's name was inspired by the Soviet Sputnik satellite.
 The cars are often referred to as "Trabbi" or "Trabi".
 Produced without major changes for nearly 30 years, the Trabant became the most common automobile in East Germany.
 It came to symbolise the country during the fall of the Berlin Wall in 1989, as images of East Germans crossing the border into West Germany were broadcast around the globe.

 Manufactured by a state monopoly, a Trabant took about ten years to acquire.
 East German buyers were placed on a waiting list of up to thirteen years.
 The waiting time depended on their proximity to Berlin, the capital.
-Official state price was 7,450 GDR marks and the demand to production ratio was forty three to one (1989).
-The free market price for a second-hand one was more than twice the price of a new one.
+Official state price was 7,450 GDR marks and the demand to production ratio was 43:1 (1989).
+The free market price for a second-hand Trabant was more than twice the price of a new one.